 You can operate this power supply from a nominal 100 V, 120 V, 220 V or 240 V single phase power source at 47 to 66 Hz.
 The input voltage range, maximum input current, high line inrush current (PK), and the fuse required for each of the nominal inputs are listed in Table 2-1.
 You can check the line voltage setting of your supply by examining the door on the line module.
 This is located on the rear panel of your supply as shown in Figure 2-2.
+The red mark that appears in one of the four windows on the line module indicates the line voltage setting for which your supply is set.

-If necessary, you can convert the supply from one line voltage setting to another by following the instructions under Line Voltage Conversion (page 28).
+If necessary, you can convert the supply from one line voltage setting to another by following the instructions under LINE VOLTAGE CONVERSION (see page 29).